PotatoCodo/web102_prework/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+*Describe any challenges encountered while building the app.*

 Patching up knowledge gaps

-Couldn't get recording software to work, so I just used OBS and then converted it to .mp4 (from .mkv)
+Couldn't get the recording software to work, so I just used OBS and then converted it to .mp4 (from .mkv)

 ## License